 You probably started tucking in your shirt as early as you can remember.
-Maybe it was for picture day or Easter Sunday mass, usually by force from your mother.
+Maybe it was for picture day or Easter Sunday mass, usually because mother said so.

 In any case, it’s something we rarely think about, but there is a time and a place for a proper shirt tuck, and there are several different ways to do it depending on where you are, the situation and level of formality or casualness that you want to give off.

 And so this article is a complete guide on how and when to tuck in your shirt, and perhaps most importantly, how to keep your shirt tucked in all day long.

 These are all serviceable shirt tucks that you will want to know about and have at your disposal.
 Let’s start things off with the half tuck.

 The half tuck also known as the front shirt tuck exudes a carefree nonchalance.
 It’s most appropriate when you’re keeping it casual.
 A proper half tuck can demonstrate that your style game is on point.